gobii-ai/gobii-cli/README.md

 # gobii-cli

-An unofficial command-line interface for interacting with [Gobii](https://gobii.ai) prompts, agents, and tasks.
+An ~~unofficial~~ official command-line interface for interacting with [Gobii](https://gobii.ai) prompts, agents, and tasks.
 Gobii is a tool for browser automation using AI that provides the ability to perform complex web tasks without an API.

 This is early in development and *will* have bugs.